 The Seminar was convened by BGIPU Vice-Chair, Rt Hon John Whittingdale OBE MP, who chaired the opening and closing sessions with individual thematic sessions chaired by other UK MPs and Peers.
-Mr Whittingdale also tabled his summary conclusions from the seminar in the closing session.
-There is also now a Flickr collection of official photographs from the Seminar.
+Mr Whittingdale also tabled his conclusions from the seminar in the closing session.
+A summary report of the seminar has been produced and there is also a Flickr collection of official photographs from the Seminar.

 Objectives of the Seminar

 By bringing together parliamentarians from across the Western Balkans Region and key partners to discuss the outcomes of the Western Balkans Summit, BGIPU sought to ensure that regional issues and priorities are not just being discussed at the Executive level but the Berlin Process is better understood and scrutinised at the Parliamentary-level.
 Additional background is outlined below and an indicative programme has been circulated to participants.

 The Berlin Process and the Western Balkans Summits